Imburse-Payments/imburse-payments.github.io/pages/tutorials/get-payout-options.md

 ```

 ##### The MatchType parameter
-The `matchType` parameter on the request determines how the reward value is matched against the requested `amount` parameter.
+The `matchType` parameter on the request determines how the **Fixed** value rewards are matched against the requested amount parameter.

 **Note: The default Match Type value if not specified on the URL will be `Exact`.**